ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 ## NVIDIA drivers

-If you've been following the news surrounding Ubuntu you'll know that Ubuntu will be shipping 🚢 the NVIDIA proprietary drivers on the ISO images.
+If you've been following the news surrounding Ubuntu you'll know that Ubuntu will be shipping :ship: the NVIDIA proprietary drivers on the ISO images.
 Anyone selecting the additional 3rd party hardware drivers during installation without an Internet connection will have the drivers available in offline scenarios.